23rd.: When We All Pray

 The descendants of Jacob’ son, Reuben, and some of their distant cousins from the tribes of Gad,

 and Manasseh fought several groups of people.
-Zeroing in on verse 20,
+Zeroing in on verse 20, we see:

-“And they were helped against them, and the Hagarites were delivered into their hand, and all that were with them, for they cried to God in the battle, and he [God] was entreated of them, because they put their trust in him.”
+and all that were with them, for they cried to God in the battle, and he [God] was entreated of them,

 These people prayed in the midst of a battle - and God heard them.